Data extracted in April 2026.

 Gender equality in the EU: overview and key trends

 Ending all forms of discrimination against women and girls and empowering women are crucial to accelerating sustainable development in the EU.
-Thus, monitoring SDG 5 in an EU context focuses on the topics of gender-based violence, access to quality education, participation in employment, equal payment and a balanced representation in leadership positions.
-Over the assessed five-year period, the EU has made strong progress in most of these areas.
-The gender gaps for certain labour market-related indicators have narrowed, even though stronger progress will be needed to reach the 2030 target of halving the gender employment gap.
-Moreover, the share of women occupying leadership positions has improved in the EU, though a clear gap between women and men remains.
-The situation is reversed in the area of participation in education, where men continue to fall further behind women in terms of early school leaving and tertiary educational attainment levels.
+Monitoring SDG 5 in an EU context focuses on the topics of gender-based violence, access to quality education, participation in employment, equal payment and a balanced representation in leadership positions.
+Over the assessed short-term period, the EU has continued to make good progress in most of these areas.
+The gender gap for early school leaving has narrowed, but men continue to fall further behind women in terms of tertiary educational attainment.
+Gender gaps for labour market-related indicators have narrowed, even though stronger progress will be needed to reach the 2030 target of halving the gender employment gap.
+Moreover, the share of women occupying leadership positions has increased.
+Despite these improvements, significant gender gaps persist on the labour market, and women hold only roughly one third of leadership positions in the EU.

 Gender-based violence

-Gender-based violence is a brutal form of discrimination and a violation of fundamental human rights.
-It is both a cause and a consequence of inequalities between women and men.
+Gender-based violence is a severe human rights violation.
+It is deeply rooted in systemic power imbalances between women and men and is both a cause and a consequence of gender inequality.
 Physical and sexual violence against women affects their health and well-being.
 Moreover, it can hamper women’s access to employment and harm their financial independence and the economy overall.

-Data from official crime statistics on intentional homicide and sexual offences show that women are much more likely to be a victim of such crimes than men.
-In 2022, 64 out of 100 000 women were victims of sexual assault, and 38 out of 100 000 women were victims of rape.
-The rates were significantly lower for men, with 11 per 100 000 men for sexual assault and 4 out of 100 000 men for rape [5].
-Moreover, women are about twice as likely as men to be a victim of intentional homicide by family and relatives or their intimate partner.
-In 2022, 0.4 out of 100 000 women were victims of such homicide, compared with only 0.2 per 100 000 men [6].
+Data from official crime statistics on intentional homicide and sexual offences show that women are much more likely to be a victim of sexual assault or rape than men.
+In 2023, 67 out of 100 000 women were victims of sexual assault, and 41 out of 100 000 women were victims of rape.
+The rates were significantly lower for men, with 12 per 100 000 men for sexual assault and 5 out of 100 000 men for rape [4].
+It should be noted that official crime statistics reflect only incidents of violence that are reported to authorities and therefore represent only a small subset of the actual prevalence of violent acts [5].
+Moreover, women are about twice as likely as men to be victims of intentional homicide by family, relatives or intimate partners.
+In 2023, 0.4 out of 100 000 women were victims of such homicide, compared with only 0.2 per 100 000 men [6].
 In Western Europe this type of homicide notably increased during the pandemic [7].

 Education

-Education is a driving force for social change and a condition for the achievement of fundamental human rights.
-Also, equipping people with the right skills allows them to find quality jobs and improve their chances in life and thus combat the risks of social exclusion.
+Education is a driving force for social change and a condition for achieving fundamental human rights.
+Equipping people with the right skills also allows them to find quality jobs and improve their chances in life and thus combat the risks of social exclusion.
 Economic independence also makes it easier to leave a difficult situation, such as a violent home.
 In education and training, it is important to eliminate gender stereotypes and promote gender balance in traditionally ‘male’ or ‘female’ fields.
 In general, equal access to quality education and training is thus an important foundation for gender equality and an essential element of sustainable development.

-A major expansion in higher education systems has taken place in the EU since the early 2000’s, when the Bologna process put in motion a series of reforms to make European higher education more compatible, comparable, competitive and attractive for students.
-As a result, the share of the population aged 25 to 34 who completed tertiary education increased steadily between 2002 and 2023.
-The increase was particularly strong for women, whose tertiary educational attainment rate rose from 25.3 % in 2002 to 48.8 % in 2023.
-For men, the increase was slower, from 21.0 % to 37.6 %.
-This caused the gender gap to surge almost continously from 4.3 percentage points to 11.2 percentage points between 2002 and 2023.
+A major expansion in higher education systems has taken place in the EU since the early 2000’s, when the Bologna process put in motion reforms to make higher education more compatible, comparable, competitive and attractive for students.
+As a result, the share of the population aged 25 to 34 who completed tertiary education rose steadily between 2002 and 2025.
+The increase was particularly fast for women, whose tertiary educational attainment rate rose from 25.3% in 2002 to 50.6% in 2025.
+For men, the increase was slower, from 21.0% to 39.3%.
+This caused the gender gap to surge almost continuously from 4.3 percentage points to 11.3 percentage points between 2002 and 2025.
+Nevertheless, since 2022 tertiary attainment rates have increased almost at the same pace for women and men, and the gender gap has consequently remained between 11.3 and 11.2 percentage points since then.
+Looking at individual fields of study, there are more female than male graduates from tertiary education in most areas.
+The main exceptions are information and communication technologies (ICT), and engineering, manufacturing and construction studies, where men accounted for more than 70% of graduates over the past few years [11].

 Employment

 Women tend to be more highly educated than men in most EU countries.
 Despite this, women on average are still paid less, as evidenced by the persistent gender pay gap.
-One reason is that women in the EU are over-represented in low-paid sectors and under-represented in well-paid sectors.
-Moreover, women often adapt their working patterns to caring responsibilities, which results in lower earnings over the course of their lives and therefore aggravates their risk of poverty and social exclusion, especially in old age, as employment and pay gaps largely influence the gender pension gap [10].
+Among other factors, the reasons for this gap include women being under-represented in senior positions and over-represented in part-time and non-permanent forms of employment.
+Moreover, women often adapt their work patterns to caring responsibilities.
+This results in lower lifetime earnings and aggravates their risk of poverty and social exclusion, especially in old age, because employment and pay gaps largely influence the gender pension gap [12].

-Women are still less likely to be employed than men, and the EU is not on track to halving its gender employment gap by 2030
+The employment rate for women continues to increase, but the EU is not on track to halving its gender employment gap by 2030

-In the EU, the employment rate for women grew from 60.6 % in 2009 to 70.2 % in 2023.
-For men, the rate started from a higher value and increased more slowly, from 74.0 % in 2009 to 80.4 % in 2023 (see the article on SDG 8 'Decent work and economic growth' for more detailed analyses on employment rates).
-As a result, the gender employment gap narrowed by 3.2 percentage points between 2009 and 2023.
-Most of this decrease took place in the period leading up to 2014, with the gap remaining at just over 11 percentage points until 2020 and further decreasing during the next three years.
-Although the drop to 10.2 percentage points in 2023 represents a new record low, it also means that the proportion of working-age men in employment still considerably exceeds that of women.
-Moreover, the gap is not narrowing quickly enough for the EU to be on track to meet its 2030 target of at least halving the gender employment gap compared with 2019.
-Meeting this target would require the difference between men’s and women’s employment rates to be reduced to 5.6 percentage points or lower.
+In the EU, the employment rate for women grew from 60.7% in 2010 to 71.3% in 2025.
+For men, the rate started from a higher value and increased more slowly, from 73.4% in 2010 to 80.9% in 2025 (see the article on SDG 8 'Decent work and economic growth' for more detailed analyses on employment rates).
+As a result, the gender employment gap narrowed by 3.1 percentage points between 2010 and 2025.
+Most of this decrease took place in the period leading up to 2013, with the gap then remaining at just over 11 percentage points until 2020, before decreasing further during the following years.
+Although the drop to 9.6 percentage points in 2025 represents a new record low, it also means the proportion of working-age men in employment still considerably exceeds that of women.
+Moreover, the gap is not narrowing quickly enough for the EU to meet its 2030 target of at least halving the gender employment gap compared with 2019.
+Meeting this target would require the difference in the employment rate between men and women to be reduced to 5.7 percentage points or lower.

-The gender employment gap is considerably higher for people with children, at 17.0 percentage points for those aged 25 to 54 years.
-Notably, in this age group, men with children have a higher employment rate (91.9 % in 2023) than men without children (83.7 %).
-For women, the trend is the opposite, with women with children more likely to have a lower employment rate (74.9 %) than women without children (79.7 %) [12].
+The gender employment gap is considerably higher for adults living with children, at 16.5 percentage points in 2024 for those aged 25 to 54 years.
+In this age group, men with children have a higher employment rate (91.9% in 2024) than men without children (83.9%).
+For women, the trend is the opposite: women with children have a lower employment rate (75.4%) than women without children (80.2%) [14].

 There is also a clear difference between employed women and men aged 20 to 64 when looking at the rate of part-time working.
-In 2023, 27.9 % of employed women in this age group worked part-time, while the percentage for men was only 7.7 %.
-This difference resulted in a gender gap of 20.2 percentage points for part-time employment.
+In 2025, 27.5% of employed women in this age group worked part-time, while for men this share was only 7.8%.
+This difference resulted in a gender gap of 19.7 percentage points for part-time employment [15].
 Caring responsibilities for children or for adults with disabilities were a main reason for this gap.
-In 2023, 27.2 % of women working part-time reported caring responsibilities as the main reason for doing so, compared with only 6.8 % for men [13].
-The gender gap for employed persons with temporary contracts was much less pronounced, at 2.5 percentage points in 2023 (11.9 % of employed women and 9.4 % of employed men) [14].
+In 2025, 27.5% of women working part-time reported caring responsibilities as the main reason for doing so, compared with only 7.3% for men [16].
+Beyond working hours, gender differences are also observed in contract types.
+The gender gap for employed persons with temporary contracts was much less pronounced, at 2.4 percentage points in 2025 (11.2% of employed women and 8.8% of employed men) [17].

-The gender pay gap has decreased in recent years but remains considerable
+The gender pay gap in the EU continues to narrow but remains considerable

-Women do not only have lower employment rates than men, but they also tend to earn less.
-Between 2017 and 2022, the gender pay gap narrowed by 1.9 percentage points in the EU.
-However, in 2022, women’s gross hourly earnings in the EU were still on average 12.7 % below those of men.
+Women do not only have lower employment rates than men, they also tend to earn less.
+Between 2019 and 2024, the gender pay gap narrowed by 2.6 percentage points in the EU.
+However, in 2024, women’s gross hourly earnings in the EU were still on average 11.1% below those of men and differences between Member States vary strongly.

 Women still tend to take on a larger share of caring responsibilities for children and other family members.
-In 2023, 0.9 % of women willing to work were outside the labour force due to caring responsibilities, which was nine times higher than the 0.1 % rate for men.
-This resulted in a gender gap of 0.8 percentage points.
-Overall, 0.5 % of the total population (aged 20 to 64) that wanted to work were outside the labour force due to caring responsibilities for adults with disability or children.
-This can be attributed to the lack of available, accessible and quality formal care services, especially for children [17].
+In 2025, 0.8% of women aged 20 to 64 were outside the labour force due to caring responsibilities while wanting to work, which was eight times higher than the 0.1% rate for men.
+This resulted in a gender gap of 0.7 percentage points.
+Overall, 0.5% of the total population aged 20 to 64 were outside the labour force due to caring responsibilities for adults with disability or children while wanting to work.
+This is likely to be related to the lack of available, accessible and quality formal care services, especially for children [21].

 Leadership positions